The Content Dashboard shows an overview of the following:

 Click a section name in the list to edit its attributes.

 Before moving a section to the bin, you should remove associated flows.
-This is because a content item that belongs to a removed section retains that section's label.
+This is because a content item in a removed section retains that section's label.
 For example, content1 is in section1.
 If you remove section1, content1 is still part of section1.

 To remove an associated flow from a section, click Bin (trash can icon).
 To restore a removed flow, click Restore (back arrow icon).